-Teachers will submit any notice they intend for general distribution to a class or classes to their director’s office for review prior to distribution, excluding weekly classroom updates which must include the director in the distribution.
+Teachers will submit any notice they intend for general distribution to a class or classes to their Principal’s office for review prior to distribution, excluding weekly classroom updates which must include the Principal in the distribution.

 HCLA requires that staff report student injuries to the Office via an accident report.
 The office will keep a record of every reported injury.
 The seriousness of the injury will determine whether an accident report form is completed.

 PURCHASING OF SUPPLIES

 HCLA is making every effort to gain savings; consequently all needed supplies should be included on the supply purchasing form.
 The office, under the supervision of the Principal, will then make all the necessary purchases and distribute the supplies to the respective individuals.